jjschwass/jjschwass.github.io/README.md

 ## Professional

 I have been working in information security as an analyst/engineer for the last 8 years.
 I have recently obtained CISSP and OSCP certifications, and I am passionate about security and privacy.
+Please view my [LinkedIn](https://www.linkedin.com/in/jeremy-schwass-1a5648a0/) profile for further information.

 ## Social Media